mjackson/unpkg/modules/client/components/About.md

 </div>

 These sponsors provide some of the most robust, reliable infrastructure available today and I'm happy to be able to partner with them on npmcdn.

+### Cache Behavior

+The CDN caches all files based on their permanent URL, which includes the npm package version.
+This works because npm does not allow package authors to overwrite a package that has already been published with a different one at the same version number.

+URLs that do not specify a package version number redirect to one that does.
+This is the `latest` version when no version is specified, or the `maxSatisfying` version when a [semver version](https://github.com/npm/node-semver) is given.
+Redirects are cached for 5 minutes.

+Browsers are instructed (via the `Cache-Control` header) to cache assets for 4 hours.

 ### Support